Peer Review Process

 - Reject

-The peer review process typically takes between 4 and 8 weeks, depending on reviewer availability and the complexity of the manuscript.
+The peer review process generally takes between 2 and 8 weeks, depending on the complexity of the manuscript and the availability of reviewers.